luchiniii/php-challenges/find-smallest-common-element-matrix/README.md

-# find smallest common element in a matrix
+# find smallest common element in a matrix challenge

 Given a matrix where every row is sorted in increasing order.
 Write a function that finds and returns a common element in all rows.
 If there is no common element, then returns -1.